-- Landscape Plan.
-A conceptual landscape plan illustrating compliance with the requirements of this article relative to buffers, parking lot landscaping, screening, street yard greenways, and protected trees shall be submitted with any application for preliminary plat or concept plan approval unless exempted per Section 10.20 B. Following approval of such application, a detailed landscape plan and, if applicable, a tree survey in accordance with Section 10.90 D of this article shall be submitted in conjunction with the final plat or site plan review. - a.
+- 1. Landscape Plan.
+A conceptual landscape plan illustrating compliance with the requirements of this article relative to buffers, parking lot landscaping, screening, street yard greenways, and protected trees shall be submitted with any application for preliminary plat or concept site development plan approval, unless exempted per Section 10.20 B. Following approval of such application a detailed landscape plan and, if applicable, a tree survey in accordance with Section 10.90 D of this article shall be submitted in conjunction with the final plat or final site development plan review. - a.
 Requirements.
 The detailed landscape plan, prepared and sealed by a landscape architect licensed in the State of Georgia, shall include the location, botanical name, common name, quantity, and size of all proposed plantings.
-Additionally, the plan shall include: - i. summary plant schedules, charts, and notes as necessary to clearly demonstrate conformance with all applicable planting requirements for the site; - ii. existing and proposed contours at intervals not to exceed two (2) vertical feet; - iii. anticipated mature height shall be indicated, and the crown spread shall be shown on the plan with circles indicating anticipated plant size at maturity; - iv. calculations for the proposed landscaping indicating how the plan complies with the regulations of this article; - v. existing natural and man-made landscape features and proposed buildings and structures, as required for the overall site plan; - vi. planting details to ensure proper installation and establishment of proposed plant material; - vii. grass areas and other methods of ground cover; - viii. a description of irrigation methods for landscaped areas; and - ix. a landscape maintenance program, including a statement that all diseased, damaged or dead materials shall be replaced in accordance with the standards of this article. - b.
+Additionally, the plan shall include: - summary plant schedules, charts, and notes as necessary to clearly demonstrate conformance with all applicable planting requirements for the site; - ii. existing and proposed contours at intervals not to exceed two (2) vertical feet; - iii. anticipated mature height shall be indicated, and the crown spread shall be shown on the plan with circles indicating anticipated plant size at maturity; - iv. calculations for the proposed landscaping indicating how the plan complies with the regulations of this article; - v. existing natural and man-made landscape features and proposed buildings and structures, as required for the overall site plan; - vi. planting details to ensure proper installation and establishment of proposed plant material; - vii. grass areas and other methods of ground cover; - viii. a description of irrigation methods for landscaped areas; and

+- ix. a landscape maintenance program, including a statement that all diseased, damaged or dead materials shall be replaced in accordance with the standards of this article. - b.
 Separate Plan.
-Unless it can be clearly shown on a plat or site plan sheet, a separate landscape

-- plan sheet shall be drawn at the same scale as the required plat or site plan.
+Unless it can be clearly shown on a plat or site plan sheet, a separate landscape plan sheet shall be drawn at the same scale as the required plat or site plan.
 To ensure that landscaping is not affected by, or interferes with utilities, the plans shall indicate all existing or proposed utilities and easements. - c.
 Deviation from Plans.
 After approval of a landscape plan, an applicant may request an amendment of the proposed plan.
-Review of such changes shall be processed in accordance with Section 13.80 as a site plan amendment.
+Review of such changes shall be processed in accordance with Section 13.80 as a site development plan amendment. - 2.
+Financial Guarantee.
+At the final plat approval phase, the final site development plan approval phase of any development, or prior to issuance of a certificate of occupancy, the applicant may be required to submit a performance bond to ensure that the improvements are completed in conformance with the approved plan and in a timely manner.